glennneiger/OticonBluetooth/readme.md

 Run the script
 `node main.js`

+#### Install iOS App
-Open the `OticonBTLE` Project in Xcode and deploy to your physical device
+Open the `OticonBTLE` Project in Xcode

-- This does not work on the emulator
+Deploy the application to a physical iOS device

+(This will not work with an iOS emulator since you are already using the laptop as peripheal device)